 - It may be misleading.
 Saying, "Our exploratory research points to a range of balanced options going forward, and we're currently assimilating the data-sets as a priority to create some top-line metrics," may seem like a smart way to avoid saying, "Sorry, I don't yet know."
 But making your communications unclear in this way is unlikely to enhance your reputation or credibility.

 - It can be undermining.
 If you use jargon in this way, you risk losing your power or authority within your team by failing to communicate accessibly and understandably.
-People will likely detect you're hiding behind a screen of tortuous technical terms.
-But, if they do understand what you're saying, and feel that they can trust your words, it will likely create a more collaborative working environment and better relationships.
+People will likely detect that you're hiding behind a screen of tortuous technical terms.
+Conversely, if they do understand what you're saying, and feel that they can trust your words, it will likely create a more collaborative working environment and better relationships.

 How to Deliver a Clear Message

 Being able to communicate in a direct and accessible way can boost your standing as a leader and a manager.
 Here are five tips for delivering your message clearly and concisely:

 - Say it out loud.
 This is useful if you're writing a presentation or a report.
 You'll likely use more "normal" language if you do this, even if you initially struggle to find the right turn of phrase.

 - Use stories, examples and evidence.
 Don't say something like, "We need to leverage opportunities around a core of millennial-centered deliverables."
 Instead, clearly and simply outline the findings from a focus group of younger potential customers.
 Also, you are far less likely to resort to unnecessary jargon if you focus on data or analysis.